-Welcome to the College of Health Professions and Biomedical Sciences!
+Welcome to the College of Health!
 I’m delighted you have taken the opportunity to visit our site and learn more about our College.

 As our name implies, the College prepares students to serve in the health professions including pharmacy, physical therapy, public health, and social work, although we also help students prepare for entry into other professional health programs through undergraduate advising.
 We also host a number of undergraduate degrees in communicative sciences & disorders, integrative physiology, public health, and social work while also providing a variety of PhD opportunities for those seeking careers in higher education and research.
 The College is also home to the Family Medicine Residency Program of Western Montana and the Area Health Education Center.
 Our academic units and clinics provide an interprofessional training zone: students have opportunities to interact with colleagues from other disciplines, both within the College and the University, with whom they will practice when they enter their respective professions.
 Students also have opportunities to participate in research projects with faculty who are committed to academic excellence.

 The College has a dedicated and talented faculty with collective expertise in instruction, research and service, all committed to providing a superior academic experience in the classroom, the research laboratory, and in the field.
 Working in state-of-the-art laboratory environments, many members of the faculty have not only a national but also an international reputation.
 The Skaggs School of Pharmacy consistently ranks among the top pharmacy schools with extramural funding, and funded researchers can be found in every School of the College.
 The College is a dynamic place to do research at the basic, clinical and translational levels.
 Our Centers provide extraordinary research and graduate opportunities in environmental health, neuroscience and the study and treatment of neural injury, among others.